Irenaean theodicy: Process theology

 The development of process theology has presented a challenge to the Irenaean theodicy.
 The doctrine proposes that God is benevolent but suggests that his power is restricted to persuasion, rather than coercion and so is unable to prevent certain evil events from occurring.
 Process theology accepts God's indirect responsibility for evil, but maintains that he is blameless, and does everything in his power to bring about good.
 In his introduction to process theology, C. Robert Melse argued that, although suffering does sometimes bring about good, not all suffering is valuable and that most does more harm than good.
-Process theologian David Griffin contested "the utility of soul making".
+The process theologian David Ray Griffin contested "the utility of soul making".
 He argued that the Irenaean theodicy supposes that God inflicts pain for his own ends, which Griffin regarded as immoral.